kboutarel/HackPrinceton-Scraper/README.md

 # HackPrinceton-Scraper
 -----------------------
-Scraper for the HackPrinceton website
+Scraper for the HackPrinceton website brought to you by the Open Source at Princeton club!

 The goal of this assignment is to build a Python scraper for the HackPrinceton 2016 website.